JulianFrattini/cira/README.md

 ### REST API

 The CiRA functionality can also be provided by a single Docker container based on `Dockerfile`.
-Create the image and run the container via `docker-compose up --build`.
-The functionality can then be accessed at `localhost:8080`.
+Build and run the Docker container via `docker compose up`.
+CiRA's functionality can then be accessed at `localhost:8080`.
 Check `localhost:8080\docs` while the container is running to access the specification of the API.

 ### Building the cira-dev base image